 Items Signed By Lincoln, Washington, Frederick Douglass Are In University Archives' May 6 Auction

-(MENAFN- ForPressRelease) Wilton, CT -- A George Washington free frank signature dated January 5, 1780, PSA/DNA slabbed and certified authentic; an Abraham Lincoln signed partial check dated February 8, 1861; Los Angeles Dodgers pitcher Ron Perranoski's 1965 World Series ring; and a Frederick Douglass signed letter dated March 13, 1893 are just a few highlight lots in University Archives' online-only Rare Autographs, Manuscripts & Books auction planned for Wednesday, May 6th.
+Wilton, CT, USA, April 21, 2026 -- A George Washington free frank signature dated January 5, 1780, PSA/DNA slabbed and certified authentic; an Abraham Lincoln signed partial check dated February 8, 1861; Los Angeles Dodgers pitcher Ron Perranoski's 1965 World Series ring; and a Frederick Douglass signed letter dated March 13, 1893 are just a few highlight lots in University Archives' online-only Rare Autographs, Manuscripts & Books auction planned for Wednesday, May 6th.

 The auction, starting promptly at 10:00am Eastern Time, is filled with items in many categories.
 The catalog in its entirety – all 474 lots – is up for viewing and bidding now on the University Archives website,, plus the popular platforms Invaluable, Auctionzip and LiveAuctioneers.
 Telephone and absentee bids will also be accepted.